rPethiyagoda/Pethiyagoda-PhD-thesis-code/README.md

 ## Compiling mex files
 ------------------------------------------------------------------------

+If you wish to use the Intel MKL library you must use the mex files.
 If the included binaries fail, there is an example makefile used to compile the mex files.

-The directories for MATLAB and the Intel compiler must be chagned to reflect your system.
+The directories for MATLAB and the Intel compiler must be changed to reflect your system.

 The mex source files are: